mikeshardmind/async-utils/readme.md

 Use of Any in a few places is *intentional* for internals.

+### 5. Threading and multiple event loops

+When possible, things should "just work" even in event loop per thread scenarios.

+Examples: caching decorators and ratelimiter

+## Non-goals

+At the current moment, the following are non-goals

+- compatability with gevent or other libraries which patch threading and async behavior.
+- compatability with non-asyncio event loops
+- compatability with non CPython python implementations

 # Documentation

 Most things now have initial documentation, but no rendered docs site, examples, or